unboundsecurity/blockchain-crypto-mpc/docs/Unbound_Cryptocurrency_Wallet_Library_White_Paper.md

     *s = s<sub>1</sub> + s<sub>2</sub> = ( r<sub>1</sub> + r<sub>2</sub> ) + ( x<sub>1</sub> + x<sub>2</sub> ) &sdot; e = r + x &sdot; e mod q*,
     as required.

-We remark that the pseudo-random function derivation of *r* from the message and private key is different to the actual EdDSA standard.
+We remark that our implementation of EdDSA is different to the actual EdDSA standard  since *r* is chosen randomly, rather than as a function of the secret key and the message.
-Cryptographically, any such method is equivalent, and EdDSA specifies one concrete method.
-However, the EdDSA method is not "MPC friendly" and would require an expensive circuit evaluation.
-We could achieve this via dual execution.
-However, we think that it is not necessary.
-We stress that by the security of the pseudo-random function used here and in the EdDSA specification, it is not possible to distinguish the use of the method here and the one of the actual EdDSA specification.
-Thus, this difference can only be detected when running known-input tests.
+Cryptographically, as long as the randomness is well chosen, this is secure.
+The reason that we chose to do this is that the EdDSA method  of key derivation is not "MPC friendly" and would require an expensive circuit evaluation.
+We could achieve this via dual execution and the performance would be reasonable.
+However, we believe that this is not necessary and needlessly impact performance.
+See Section ‎6 for more discussion.

 ## 5.6 Share Refresh

 The parties run a secure coin tossing protocol in order to generate a random value *r* that neither can bias.
-Then, Alice modifies her share of the private key to be *x<sub>1</sub>' = x<sub>1</sub> + r mod q*, and Bob modifies his share of the private key to be *x<sub>2</sub>' = x<sub>2</sub> + r mod q*.
+Then, Alice updates her share of the private key to *x<sub>1</sub>' = x<sub>1</sub> - r mod q*, and Bob modifies his share of the private key to *x<sub>2</sub>' = x<sub>2</sub> + r mod q*.
 Alice then generates a new Paillier key to encrypt x<sub>1</sub>' and proves in zero-knowledge that this is the correct value.
 This proof works by running the proofs of Steps 2 and 3 in the distributed key generation procedure (Section 5.1).
 As a result, after the refresh the parties hold a fresh sharing of x, with a new Paillier key.
 This achieves the property that if an attacker obtains Alice's secret information before a refresh and Bob's secret information after a refresh (or vice versa), it cannot learn anything about the private key *x*.
 (The Paillier key must be changed as well as the sharing, since otherwise once the Paillier private key is stolen from Alice, it can corrupt Bob at any later time and decrypt *c<sub>key</sub>*; this value together with *x<sub>2</sub>* (both held by Bob) yields the private key *x*.
 This level of security is called proactive in the academic literature.